'Chicago' and its stars glitter in Golden Globes

-Jennifer Aniston, a TV mainstay on "Friends," was recognized for her work with a Golden Globe for best actress in a musical or comedy TV series.
+Jennifer Aniston, a TV mainstay on "Friends," was recognized for her work with a Golden Globes Award for best actress in a musical or comedy TV series.
 Aniston faltered for words, then thanked the show's "brilliant" writers.
 "Please," she said, "don't stop being brilliant."

-In a mild surprise, Tony Shalhoub was honored as best actor in a musical or comedy TV series for his title role in "Monk."
-Shalhoub finished with a global thanks: "God bless the planet earth."
+Tony Shalhoub was honored as best actor in a musical or comedy TV series for his title role in "Monk."
+Shalhoub, married to actress Brooke Adams, finished with a global thanks: "God bless the planet earth."

 "The Shield" also won best drama series, besting such noted shows as "The Sopranos" and "The West Wing."

 HBO fared well, even if its mob drama didn't kill 'em this year.

 Edie Falco, who plays the perpetually worried wife of crime boss Tony Soprano, won best actress in a TV drama series for her role in "The Sopranos."

 "The Gathering Storm," an HBO series centering on Winston and Clementine Churchill and the events leading up to World War II, scored as best miniseries or movie made for television.
 Another HBO show, "Curb Your Enthusiasm," was named best musical or comedy series.

 Kim Cattrall won best supporting actress for a series, miniseries or TV motion picture for her role in HBO's "Sex and the City."
 She portrays a woman who has frequent lovers and infrequent regrets.

 "You have no idea how many men I've had to sleep with to get this award," she joked to an appreciative crowd.

 Donald Sutherland, who starred as President Johnson's adviser in the Vietnam War drama "Path to War," won best supporting actor for a role in a series, miniseries or motion picture made for TV.